 As more women enter the world of shooting sports, the need to address “What Not to Wear” to the shooting range increases.
 Of course, the first thing a new shooter needs to do is take a firearms safety course.
 At the class, the instructor may or may not discuss apparel to wear on range days.
 The priority is to be safe while handling firearms.

-The summer time temperatures entice people to wear lighter weight clothing.
+Summer temperatures entice people to wear lighter weight clothing.
 Depending on what region you live, staying cool can be a priority to a lot of people.
 While you’re thinking of keeping cool, don’t forget about gun safety and your representation of the gun-owning community.

 Ideally, gun handlers need to be good representatives to our population, regardless of where they go to shoot.
 At the shooting range, a general rule is, “the attire should resemble the expectation of the community.”
 That means, in the hot Houston humidity, you’ll not only be uncomfortable wearing a collared, button down shirt and jacket.
 You’ll look out of place too.
 However, if you’re at a private club in a cooler climate, a sport coat may be suitable.